mlochbaum/BQN/doc/take.md

 ### Negative argument

-If `𝕨` is negative then wraps around the other side to take or drop from the end of `𝕩`.
+If `𝕨` is negative, it wraps around the other side to take or drop from the end of `𝕩`.
 It's a lot like negative indices in [Select](select.md) (`⊏`), but while negative indices are asymmetric—`0` is the first entry but `¯1` is the last—this case is symmetric.
 It's because the place to cut is always *before* the index `𝕨`, cancelling out the negative index asymmetry.

         3 ↑ "abcdeEDCBA"